 Thank you for visiting our website which will give you an insight into the Order’s diplomacy with a humanitarian dimension and a human perspective.

-The Director General of the United Nations Office at Geneva Kassym-Jomart Tokayev received Grand Master Fra’ Matthew Festing.
-Discussed during the long and cordial meeting were the Order’s programmes in acute humanitarian emergencies and the progress of recent initiatives in the African continent with particular reference to Sudan and Congo.
-Satisfaction was also expressed for the joint projects undertaken in the Balkans, in Africa and in Asia and for the intention to strengthen joint humanitarian interventions in crisis areas.
+The director general of the United Nations office in Geneva Kassym-Jomart Tokayev received Grand Master Fra' Matthew Festing in June 2011.
+Discussed during the cordial meeting were the Order's programmes in acute humanitarian emergencies and the progress of recent initiatives.

 During the following ceremony, Festing donated to the UN office a sculpture entitled "compassione", created by the venetian artist Giorgio Bortoli.

 â€śThe Order of Malta and the International Organization for Migration (IOM) work closely to aid victims of humanitarian emergencies,â€ť said the Orderâ€™s Ambassador to the United Nations in Geneva.
 Addressing the annual IOM Council meeting last month, Ambassador Marie-Therese Pictet-Althann described where the Order of Malta and IOM have been of mutual assistance in regions of conflict or catastrophe, taking three regions as examples of on the ground action.

 The Visitors Centre introduces the Sovereign Order of Malta, its humanitarian, medical and social activities.
 Situated in the Magistral Palace in Rome, on the corner of Via Bocca di Leone and Via delle Carrozze, the Visitors Centre is open everyone and provides information on the Sovereign Order of Maltaâ€™s past and present.
 Here it […]